-At nightfall on October 2, the two battalions of the 308th – about 450 men—were set up in an oval position three hundred yards long and 60 yards wide.
+At nightfall on Oct.
+2, the two battalions of the 308th -- about 450 men -- were set up in an oval position 300 yards long and 60 yards wide.
 They had no additional ammunition, and no extra food and water.

 A battalion from the 307th Infantry Regiment was ordered forward to reinforce Whittlesey’s position, but only Company K from the 3rd Battalion managed to find the 308th Infantry battalions.

 Throughout the following day, Oct.
 3, the men waited for reinforcements.
 A platoon sent to find the missing two companies of the 308th got ambushed.
 Germans reoccupied Hill 198 taken the previous day.

 The 77th Division men were now surrounded.
 With German fire pouring in from all four sides of their perimeter, men were shot, wounded and killed in greater numbers each passing hour.

 Whittlesey sent a carrier pigeon with his position and asked for help.
 77th Division troops were attacking to reach the men but made no progress.
 More carrier pigeons were sent.

 On Friday, Oct.
 4, an American plane flew over their position.
 The officers hoped that supplies would be airdropped to them, but the pilot thought he was looking at German troops.
 American artillery began landing on Whittlesey’s men.
 Americans were now being killed by American fire.

 Pvt.
 Omar Richards, the pigeon handler of the unit, was down to two birds.
 He took one, a pigeon he had nicknamed “Cher Ami” -- French for dear friend -- and prepared to release it.